 While it's definitely sturdy and well constructed, it does take some assembly and tools, and it takes more time than others in this article to set up and tear down.
 For example, there are 13 different parts needed to install this net and initial assembly can take up to 30 minutes.

-For this reason, the Skywalker Safety Screen is best for those that don't need to constantly set it up and disassemble it, but who instead have a dedicated place to store it upright after practice ends.
+For this reason, the Skywalker Safety Screen is best for those that do not need to constantly set it up and disassemble it, but who instead have a dedicated place to store it upright after practice ends.

 High quality and incredibly sturdy